 What we offer

 JACCU, the Stichting Japanese Art & Culture Centre of Utrecht is a new cultural initiative in Utrecht.
-We are offering a volunteer position in this fresh initiative where you can contribute to inspiring artistic projects and enthusing cultural events.
+We are offering a flexible position in this fresh initiative where you can contribute to inspiring artistic projects and enthusing cultural events.
 Our aim is to grow into a big culture house with a good reputation in the Netherlands, Europe and Japan.

 You will work with a close-knit group of Japan enthusiasts from versatile backgrounds.
 Currently, JACCU team consists of volunteered professionals and amateurs.
 Everyone in our team is extremely motivated and committed to making it into the biggest Japanese art and culture centre of Europe!

 We are expecting you to invest 4 to 6 hours a week for this initiative.
 For the activities that are subsidised, you will be paid by hourly rates for the execution period.